Wednesday 17 November, 6.00pm until 7.30pm, Free Word Centre, 60 Farringdon Road, London EC1R 3GA

 leading criminal lawyer, Hughmans solicitors; author, Just How Just?

-solicitor, Hughmans Solicitors; legal editor, spiked; convenor, London Legal Salon; author, Why Rape Culture is a Dangerous Myth: From Steubenville to Ched Evans
+criminal lawyer; director of City of London Appeals Clinic; legal editor at spiked; author, Why Rape Culture is a Dangerous Myth: From Steubenville to Ched Evans

 Leaked documents show Ministry of Justice will lose 30% of budget in comprehensive spending reviewToby Helm, Anushka Asthana and Mark Townsend, Guardian, 16 October 2010